jdmooreo7/hello_world/README.md

 First Repository

 Playing around with some coding, trying to learn.
-I wondering If this will ever become second nature?
+I am wondering If this will ever become second nature?